From a population of 30 million, there are only a few thousand Christians in Yemen.

 Please keep praying for your brothers and sisters in Yemen.
-Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.
+Your prayers make an enormous difference to those following Jesus no matter the cost.

 Open Doors supports the body of Christ on the Arabian Peninsula through organising prayer, distributing Scripture resources and training believers and pastors.